 There is huge vertical here, but it's not known to be particularly steep nor have cliffs or couloirs unless you go well off-piste.
 Luckily, there is still plenty of off-piste freeriding to be had.
 While some of the best routes require a guide to find them, the ski area map does show about 40km of unprepared, marked pistes that are avalanche controlled for freeriders.
 The marked freeride routes are checked first thing in the morning and freshly signed by the patrollers.
 Their entrance is usually marked by a yellow gate which will indicate if it is open.
 These ski routes start from each of the three main peaks: Vorab Pign (2,897m), La Siala (2,810m) and Cassons (2,675m).
-The La Siala freeride route, and several other lines down, are a lot of fun.
-While the La Siala lift is a little slow, there are plans to upgrade the lift for the 2014/2015 season.
+For some more fun, try the La Siala freeride route (#76) and several other lines down such as #73 and #81.

 Off Cassons, there is hikeable unmarked freeriding terrain in Cassons bowl which holds untracked powder for days after a storm.
 There is a natural gully in the middle of the bowl.
 A guide is highly recommended and the old Cassons lift may operate irregularly.
 Luckily, the entire eastern lift experience from Flims up to Cassons is scheduled for replacement with a 10-seater lift from Flims to Punt Desch and a new cableway from Punt Desch up to Crap La Tgina (700m west of current Cassons top station).